 The term ‘connection’ and ‘contribution’ speaks the loudest to me in terms of pedagogy and ICT across the curriculum in the early years.
 So what are some early childhood pedagogy to employ here?

-Use ICT as much as you can help young children connect to their communities, country and people.
+Use ICT as much as you can to help young children connect to their communities, country, and people.
 You can achieve this with just one computer in the room.
-You can also use ICT to sense of community within the learning environment with digital photos put up around the rooms.
+You can also use ICT to sense community within the learning environment with digital photos put up around the rooms.

 Another idea would be to use the Internet to show and help young children learn about diversity.
 There are websites that also promotes engagement at different levels too.
 Websites about different languages can also be a great asset.